The SeaQuest Spectrometer at Fermilab: Cryogenic and Solid Targets

 The SeaQuest targets are centered 130 cm upstream of the first spectrometer magnet.
 The general design and many parts of the target are inherited from the E866/NuSea experiment~\cite{PhysRevLett.80.3715, Towell:2001nh}.
 As depicted in Fig. \ref{fig:target}, the target system consists of two liquid targets, three solid targets, and two positions for measuring background count rates--an empty flask and an empty solid-target holder.
 The targets are mounted on a remotely positionable table which translates in the $x$-direction over a range of 91.4 cm.

-The details of the target materials in the seven target positions are summarized in Table \ref{tab:target-materials}.
-The $H_2$ used is 99.999\% pure.
-The deuterium has come from two different sources.
+The details of the target materials in the seven target positions are summarized in Tab. \ref{tab:target-materials}.
+The $^1H_2$ target used commercially available ``Ultra High Purity'' gas which was 99.999\% pure.
+The deuterium came from two different sources.
 The first is a supply of gas at Fermilab that was previously used in bubble chamber experiments.
-This gas was known to have a small hydrogen contamination and was measured by mass spectroscopy to be approximately 85.2\% D$_2$, 12.7\% HD, 1.2\% $^4$He, and 0.8\% H$_2$ by mole.
-Later, SeaQuest switched to commercially available D$_2$ which has an isotopic purity of greater than 99.8\% with HD and H$_2$ forming the balance.
+This gas was known to have a small hydrogen contamination and was measured by mass spectroscopy to be $95.8\pm0.2\%$ $^2H$ with $^1H$ as the balance, primarily in HD molecules.
+Later, SeaQuest switched to commercially available $^2H_2$ that had a purity of 99.90\% with $N_2$ as the balance.
+The $N_2$ would have condensed in the pre-target cold trap.

 Each of the solid targets is divided into three disks of 1/3 the total thickness listed in Table~\ref{tab:target-materials}.
 These are spaced 25.4 cm apart along the beam axis to approximate the spatial distribution of the liquid targets, thereby minimizing target-dependent variation in spectrometer acceptance.
-The one exception to this is that during the Data Set 2 period the iron disks were more closely spaced (17.1 cm).
+The one exception to this is that during the data set 2 period the iron disks were more closely spaced (17.1 cm).